doctordns/PowerShellCookbook/readme.md

 ## Note

-All recipes are 'as is' - if they work, great, if not, oh well.
-Worth what you paid for it!
-This repo and the documentation inside is a work in progress.
+All recipes are 'as is' - if they work, that is great.
+But if not, oh well.

 Many of these scripts vary from what is published in the book.
 There are a couple of reasons for this.